Life Guard Horse Regiment: Manege

-Between 1931 and 1934, the prisoner “ sharashka ”, architect N. Ye.
+Between 1931 and 1934, the prisoner "sharashka", architect N. Ye.
 Lancere, carried out the reconstruction of the arena under the OGPU garage: a second floor with leading ramps was built on it.

-Since 1967, the building of the former Horse Guards Manege has been used as an exhibition hall (Manezh Central Exhibition Hall).
+Since 1967, the building of the former Horse Guards Manege has been used as an exhibition hall (Manege Central Exhibition Hall).

 Horse Guards Barracks

-At the same time [to specify ] with the arena the buildings of regimental stables and barracks were built:
+At the same time [to specify] with the arena the buildings of regimental stables and barracks were built: